cino/macos-phpswitch/README.md

 # macos-phpswitch
-Easily switch php version on mac when using brew.
+Easily switch php versions on mac when using brew.

 **Installation:**